descendsphere/route-render/docs/DESIGN.md

     *   Holds references to all interactive DOM elements.
     *   Initializes all UI event listeners.
     *   Manages the logic for the collapsible side panel via `collapsePanel()` and `expandPanel()` methods, which are called by the panel's click handler and can be called programmatically (e.g., to auto-collapse on tour start).
     *   Provides a single `updateUIForState(state)` method that shows/hides all relevant UI sections based on the current application state.
+This method now ensures the custom tour controls are always visible when a route is loaded, regardless of device type.
-    *   Provides methods to update the state of custom controls (e.g., `setPlayPauseButtonState`) by toggling CSS classes, which in turn control the visibility of different SVG icons.
+    *   Provides methods to update the state of custom controls (e.g., `setPlayPauseButtonState`, `setPoiButtonState`) by toggling CSS classes, which in turn control the visibility of different SVG icons.

 ### 3.3. `TourController`
 *   **Description:** Manages the logic for preparing and controlling the cinematic tour.